 - Admissions will be purely on merit basis, aggregate marks obtained in the qualifying examination will be considered for deciding the merit.
-In case of equal marks in qualifying exam, the marks for PCB group will be compared for deciding merit. - The selection procedure will be decided by the university from time to time and will be followed for the selection of candidates.
+In case of equal marks in qualifying exam, the marks for PCB/PCM group will be compared for deciding merit. - The selection procedure will be decided by the university from time to time and will be followed for the selection of candidates.

-After Selection procedures
+11. After Selection procedures

-- After selection students must report to the college and submit all necessary documents and pay the desired fees as applicable. - Annual calendar and schedule will be announced by the university based on the inputs received from Rural Medical College.
+o After selection students have to report to the college and submit all necessary

+- documents and pay the desired fees as applicable. - Annual calendar and schedule will be announced by the university based on the inputs received from Rural Medical College.

-11. Procedure for Cancellation of admission
+12. Procedure for Cancellation of admission

-A candidate who has confirmed the admission may cancel it by applying to the Dean, Rural Medical College through HOD, Dept. of Radiation Oncology.
+A candidate who has confirmed the admission may cancel it by submitting an application to the Dean, Rural Medical College through HoD, Dept. of Radiation Oncology.
 The admission will be cancelled as per the rules applicable from time to time and as decided by the university.

-12. Program structure:
+13. Program structure